Kevin-Santoyo/SaF-DonorDrive/README.md

 It makes use of the DonorDrive API and updates stream overlay content when new donations are received.

-It also provides the streamers involved in the event a quick access autp updating list of all donations and their relevant information.
+It also provides the streamers involved in the event a quick access auto updating list of all donations and their relevant information.